|MP 8.01.39||Treatment of Tinnitus|

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-Since tinnitus is a subjective symptom without a known physiologic explanation, randomized placebo-controlled trials are particularly important to validate the effectiveness of any treatment compared to the expected placebo effect.
-This literature review was updated through April 18, 2013.
+Because tinnitus is a subjective symptom without a known physiologic explanation, randomized placebo- controlled trials are particularly important to validate the effectiveness of any treatment compared with the expected placebo effect.

 Tinnitus Coping Therapy (Cognitive and Behavioral)